Distribution of real algebraic integers: Introduction and main results

 Then one may ask the question about the asymptotics of $N(\mathbb{S},X)$ as $X$ tends to infinity.
 In most settings, known answers on the question look like

 where the real parameters $c$, $k$, $\gamma$ and the big-O-constant depend only on the set $\mathbb{S}$.

-As the function $H$, most papers on the subject employ the absolute Weil height (which we denote by $\mathcal{H}$), its generalizations or related functions.
-In the simpliest setting, namely when one counts algebraic elements over $\mathbb{Q}$, the absolute Weil height can be defined in terms of the Mahler measure as $\mathcal{H}(\alpha) = M(\alpha)^{1/n}$.
+As the function $H$, most papers on the subject employ the absolute Weil height, its generalizations or related functions.
+In the simpliest setting, namely when one counts algebraic elements over $\mathbb{Q}$, the absolute Weil height $\mathcal{H}$ can be defined in terms of the Mahler measure as $\mathcal{H}(\alpha) = M(\alpha)^{1/n}$.